AmauryGouverneur/logistic-bandits/README.md

 </p>

 **Commentary:**
-The **left plot** shows the evolution of regret and two regret bounds for $\beta\in\{2,4\}$.
+The **left plot** shows the evolution of regret and three regret bounds for $\beta\in\{2,4\}$.
 Our bound is consistently tighter over the entire horizon and is less sensitive to increases in $\beta$.
-The **right plot** shows cumulative regret at $T = 200$ and as $\beta$ varies; our bound remains competitive across the full range and quickly becomes orders of magnitude smaller than alternatives for moderate/large $\beta$.
-In contrast, the compared bounds grow rapidly with and can become vacuous.
+The **right plot** shows cumulative regret at $T = 200$ as $\beta$ varies; our bound remains competitive across the full range and quickly becomes orders of magnitude smaller than alternatives for moderate/large $\beta$.
+In contrast, the compared bounds grow rapidly with $\beta$ and can become vacuous.

-> Note: the 95% confidence intervals are very tight and not visually apparent on the bounded plots above.
+> Note: the 99% confidence intervals are very tight and often not visually apparent on the plots with bounds.
 For completeness, we include CI versions:

 <p align="center">
   <img src="figures/regret_b2_b4_with_ci.png" alt="Regret with CI for beta=2 and beta=4" width="48%">
   <img src="figures/regret_T200_vs_beta_with_ci.png" alt="Regret at T=200 vs beta with CI" width="48%">
 </p>

-We produce tikZ exports (`.tex`) for all figures.
+We produce **TikZ** exports (`.tex`) for all figures.
 They can be found in the same `figures/` folder.

 ---

 ## Folder structure

 ```
 logistic-bandits/